Iqbolshoh/php-database-manager/README.md

 # Query Class

-The `Query` class provides a simple interface for performing common database operations using PHP's `mysqli` extension.
-This class includes methods for connecting to a database, executing queries, and handling basic CRUD (Create, Read, Update, Delete) operations.
-Additionally, it includes methods for password hashing and user authentication.
+The `Query` class provides a straightforward interface for handling common database operations using PHP's `mysqli` extension.
+It offers methods for connecting to a database, executing queries, and performing basic CRUD (Create, Read, Update, Delete) operations.
+Additionally, the class includes methods for password hashing and user authentication.

 ## Table of Contents